 We did find a few quibbles with the Fagor Duo pressure cooker.
 The lid does not lock automatically and we read some reviews that say you have to fiddle with the handle and locking mechanism before it will engage.
 There are also some breakage issues with the handle; for some, it just broke off after being in use for a while.
 Others report that it breaks very easily if you drop it, although that can probably be said of anything made of hard plastic.

-It's a lot more expensive, but the Fissler Vitaquick 8½-Quart Pressure Cooker (Est. $290) earns top honors in one professional roundup and gets a lot of love from users as well.
+It's a lot more expensive, but the Fissler Vitaquick 8½-Quart Pressure Cooker (Est. $250) earns top honors in one professional roundup and gets a lot of love from users as well.
 It's extremely well-made, say reviewers, and is very easy to use.
-It was the only pressure cooker to reach 250 degrees in one professional test, and owners say it's important to be careful of cooking times if you're following the recipe from another cooker because this one cooks faster -- so adjust accordingly.
+It was the only pressure cooker to reach 250 degrees in one professional test, and owners say it's important to be careful of cooking times if you're following a recipe from another cooker because this one cooks faster, so adjust accordingly.

 However, there are a few issues that keep the Fissler Vitaquick from landing in our top spot.
-One is the price; we're simply not convinced that it's worth nearly $200 more than the Fagor.
-Also, we read several recent reports of defective or broken valves, and customer service is reported as very unhelpful in resolving the issues -- a serious oversight for a $14 part on a nearly $300 appliance.
+One is the price; we're simply not convinced that it's worth paying so much more than the Fagor costs.
+Also, we read several recent reports of defective or broken valves, and customer service is reported as very unhelpful in resolving the issues -- a serious oversight for a $14 part on such an expensive piece of cookware.

 If you're leery of making too large of an investment in a pressure cooker until you decide if you'll actually use it, or if you just need something for smaller batches, we recommend starting with the Presto 01362 6-Quart Stainless Steel Pressure Cooker (Est. $50).
-It's the #1 Best Seller in Pressure Cookers on Amazon.com, and does very well in expert tests as well.
+Thousands of happy owners give it rave reviews, and it does very well in expert tests as well.
 It lacks a couple of useful features, including a quick-release pressure valve, and it only has one pressure setting.
-This makes cooking times a little less precise, but many owners find the unit perfectly sufficient for their needs and it has garnered thousands of 5-star reviews.
+This makes cooking times a little less precise, but many owners find the unit perfectly sufficient for their needs.
 Many say they bought it just to dip their toe into the pressure cooker waters, so to speak, and never moved on to something bigger or better because they did not need to.
 Others weigh in to say that they've owned it for years and it's still going strong.
-The Presto also comes in a 4-quart size.
+The Presto also comes in a 4-quart size, the Presto 01341 (Est. $40) that gets equally good reviews and may be a better starter unit than the larger, 6-quart cooker.